ohmtal/OGE3D/docu/porting_tge_package.md

         - **penultimate mission is StrongHold!!!!**
         - Waterblock is somewhere => Waterplane but we dont have the textures here
         - Kork is a bit too transparent ;)
-        - 🐞 Something is missing can't access data or core folder
+        - fixed: ~~🐞 Something is missing can't access data or core folder~~